psantos9/leanix-tutorial-standalone-app/TUTORIAL.md

   <img src="https://i.imgur.com/baakZ44.png">
 </div>

-In order to proceed you'll need to have a valid [LeanIX API Token](https://docs.leanix.net/docs/create-and-manage-your-own-api-tokens).
+Before proceeding, you will need a valid [LeanIX API Token](https://docs.leanix.net/docs/create-and-manage-your-own-api-tokens).
 Once you have it, fill in the **instance** and **API token** fields of your input form and click on the **Submit** button.
 You should get the following [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) error marked in red:

 <div style="display:flex; justify-content:center">
   <img src="https://i.imgur.com/ekXK7yX.png">